 The annual World Press Photo Contest rewards photographers for the best single exposure pictures contributing to the past year of visual journalism.
 Whether entered as singles or stories, these pictures are judged in terms of their accurate, fair, and visually compelling insights about our world.

 The contest is organized into eight categories, and judged by a jury of leading professionals.
-The membership of the jury changes every year and is led by a chair and supported by secretaries who implement the rigorous judging procedures.
-The jury, chair, and secretaries are independent of the World Press Photo Foundation.
+The membership of the jury changes every year.
+The General Jury is led by a chair and supported by a secretary who implements the rigorous judging procedures.
+The jury, chair, and secretary are independent of the World Press Photo Foundation.
 The staff, board, and partners of the World Press Photo Foundation cannot direct the jury’s decisions.
-For details of the 2020 Photo Contest jury, click HERE.
+For details of the 2021 Photo Contest jury, click HERE.